hussu010/aiotnb/docs/api.rst

     .. method:: filter(predicate)

-        Also does basically the same thing as the builtin filter, and returns another async iterator including every element that satisfies ``predicate``.
+        Also does basically the same thing as the builtin filter, and returns another async iterator yielding every element that satisfies ``predicate``.
 This function can also be a coroutine.

         :param predicate: Check function to apply to every element.
         :rtype: AsyncIterator